ivanajovanovic/UQEF-Dynamic/README.md

 2. Update the module load commands for your specific HPC environment
 3. Adjust the paths to match your installation
 4. Set the appropriate number of nodes and tasks per node

-### Path Configuration

-When running on HPC systems, you need to configure several paths:

-- `inputModelDir`: Path to the model input data
-- `outputResultDir`: Path where results will be stored
-- `sourceDir`: Path to the source code
-- `workingDir`: Working directory for model runs (created automatically)

-## Pre-run Setup

-Before each run, perform the following steps:

-1. Ensure your conda environment is properly set up
-2. Check that all required dependencies are installed
-3. Verify that the configuration file is correctly set up
-4. Create the output directory if it doesn't exist

 ## Paths Definitions